bioinf-hema-emc/mcReadWrite/README.md

 object, variable and function is stored as a separate file.
 Each of these RData files can loaded in individually using `load()`, or the entire environment can be loaded from this folder using `mcloadEnvironment()`.
+The reason the files are saved as RData instead of RDS (as is more common when saving individual variables) is because RData files also stores the name of the variable in contrast to RDS files which you have the name again when loading (using readRDS).
 This functions automatically loads the parallel package.

-This function takes 2 parameters, a path to an empty folder where the RDS files are stored and the number of cores.
+This function takes 5 parameters, a path to an empty folder where the RDS files are stored, the number of cores, whether functions need to be saved (TRUE by default), whether to use compression (FALSE by default, makes the function really slow but does save storage space) and the compression level for igzip (defaults to 3).
 When the folder does not exists, it will be created.
 The folder needs to be empty, otherwise the function throws an error.
-Either remove all files in the folder or enter a different, empty, folder.
+In this case, either remove all files in the folder or enter a different, empty, folder.
 The number of cores defaults to 10.

 This function saves the environment slightly faster than `mcsave.image()` and `save.image()`, but loading the entire environment